+Duty to encourage integrated working

+To encourage organisations involved in the provision of any health or social care services in the borough to work in an integrated manner.

+- (a) To advise, support and encourage (where appropriate) section 75 arrangements under the National Health Service Act 2006 in connection with the provision of health services. - (b) To encourage all those involved in the provision of health-related services to work with the Board. - (c) To arrange and encourage any persons involved in the provision of health-related services to work in cooperation with the Health and Wellbeing Board.

+Other Functions

-- 5.1 Duty to encourage integrated working - (a) To encourage organisations involved in the provision of any health or social care services in the borough to work in an integrated manner. - (b) To advise, support and encourage (where appropriate) section 75 arrangements under the National Health Service Act 2006 in connection with the provision of health services. - (c) To encourage all those involved in the provision of health-related services to work with the Board. - (d) To arrange and encourage any persons involved in the provision of health-related services to work in cooperation with the Health and Wellbeing Board. - (e) To exercise those functions conferred on the Council by virtue of the Local Government and Public Involvement in Health Act 2007, namely - (i) Preparation of a Joint Strategic Needs Assessment, and; - (ii) Preparation of a Health and Wellbeing Strategy - (f) To inform the Council on whether or not the Council is meeting its duties under section 116B of the Local Government and Public Involvement in Health Act 2007 (duty to have regard for strategies). - (g) If appropriate, to make arrangements for its functions to be discharged jointly with the Board of another authority and/or by joint subcommittees. - (h) To request, where necessary, information from any organisation represented on the Board that relates to the function of the organisation from which the information is requested and that is for the purpose of enabling or assisting the Board in fulfilling its functions.
+- (d) To exercise those functions conferred on the Council by virtue of the Local Government and Public Involvement in Health Act 2007, namely - Preparation of a Joint Strategic Needs Assessment, and; - Preparation of a Health and Wellbeing Strategy - (e) To inform the Council on whether or not the Council is meeting its duties under section 116B of the Local Government and Public Involvement in Health Act 2007 (duty to have regard for strategies).

+Discharge of Functions

+(f) If appropriate, to make arrangements for its functions to be discharged jointly with the Board of another authority and/or by joint subcommittees.

+Supply of Information

+(g) To request, where necessary, information from any organisation represented on the Board that relates to the function of the organisation from which the information is requested and that is for the purpose of enabling or assisting the Board in fulfilling its functions.

-Health Protection
+Health Protection Forum

-5.2 To provide assistance and guidance to the Director of Public Health to enable them to fulfil their function with regard to health protection and emergency planning as prescribed in section 12 of the Health and Social Care Act 2012
+To provide assistance and guidance to the Director of Public Health to enable them to fulfil their function with regard to health protection and emergency planning as prescribed in section 12 of the Health and Social Care Act 2012

-6. Joint working delegations
+2.8 Joint working delegations

-Full Council and the Executive have established the following joint arrangements under section 101(5) of the Local Government Act 1972:
+The Council and the Executive have established the following joint arrangements under section 101(5) of the Local Government Act 1972: